1991–92 Los Angeles Clippers season

 The 1991–92 Los Angeles Clippers season was the 22nd season for the Los Angeles Clippers in the National Basketball Association, and their eighth season in Los Angeles, California.
 During the off-season, the Clippers acquired Doc Rivers from the Atlanta Hawks, and acquired James Edwards from the Detroit Pistons.

-The Clippers won five of their first seven games of the regular season.
-The team would lose six straight afterwards, but then post an 8-game winning streak in December which led them to a 14–10 start to the season.
-However, they would struggle over the next few weeks sliding back below .500 with a 21–24 record as head coach Mike Schuler was fired.
-After splitting two games under interim Mack Calvin, and holding a 22–25 record at the All-Star break, the team hired Larry Brown, who resigned as coach of the San Antonio Spurs a few weeks earlier.
+With the addition of Rivers and Edwards, the Clippers won five of their first seven games of the regular season.
+The team posted a six-game losing streak afterwards, but soon posted an eight-game winning streak between November and December, which led them to a 14–10 start to the season.
+However, the Clippers struggled and soon fell below .500 in winning percentage with a 21–24 record as head coach Mike Schuler was fired.
+After two games under assistant coach Mack Calvin as an interim coach, and holding a 22–25 record at the All-Star break, the team hired Larry Brown, who resigned as head coach of the San Antonio Spurs a few weeks earlier.

-Under Brown, the Clippers won 23 of their final 35 games to finish in fifth place in the Pacific Division with a 45–37 record, earning the seventh seed in the Western Conference, qualifying for their first NBA playoff appearance since the 1975–76 season, when they were known as the Buffalo Braves, and ending a fifteen-year playoff drought.
-This season was also their first to finish with a winning record since the 1978-79 season, when they were known as the San Diego Clippers, and also marked the first time that they finished with a better record than their crosstown rival, the Los Angeles Lakers, who finished two games behind them with a 43–39 record.
+Under Brown, the Clippers won 23 of their final 35 games of the season, and finished in fifth place in the Pacific Division with a 45–37 record, earning the seventh seed in the Western Conference.
+The team qualified for their first NBA playoff appearance since the 1975–76 season, when they were known as the Buffalo Braves, and ending a fifteen-year playoff drought.
+This season was also their first to finish with a winning record above .500 since the 1978–79 season, when they were known as the San Diego Clippers, and also marked the first time that they finished with a better record than their crosstown rival, the Los Angeles Lakers, who finished two games behind them with a 43–39 record.